andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 How do I convert my data to BIDS?
 *********************************

-The most common approach is to use a BIDS conversion software package on your imaging data.
+The process of converting data to BIDS can be time-consuming.
+Fortunately, software tools known as BIDS converters have been developed to assist researchers in this process, rather than forcing them to do so manually.
 A non-exhaustive list of BIDS converters can be found `here <https://bids.neuroimaging.io/benefits>`__.

-For the sake of brevity, this overview will highlight four conversion tools, due to their popularity and features.
+For the sake of brevity, this overview highlights four conversion tools, due to their popularity and range of features.
 These are:

 1. `HeuDiConv <https://github.com/nipy/heudiconv>`__